 A: The reliability of the inhalants sensitivity test is straight forward to confirm.
 Once you find out what you are sensitive to, eliminate or rotate those items from your surrounding to confirm the results.
 Instead of avoiding all possible items one by one, an inhalants sensitivity test makes it easier to focus on few key ingredients based on the test results.

-- Our at-home inhalants sensitivity test kit can help understand your body’s response to certain airborne items.
+Our at-home inhalants sensitivity test kit can help understand your body's response to certain airborne allergens.

-- Even if you find you are not sensitive to the suspected items, it helps to get that part out of discussion in order to find the actual reason for the problem.
+Even if you learn that you are not sensitive to the suspected items, it helps to get that part out of discussion in order to find the actual problem.

 Why with Us?

-7 reasons to order at-home inhalants sensitivity test kit from RxHomeTest.com:
+7 reasons to order an at-home inhalants sensitivity test kit from RxHomeTest.com:

-- Dry blood test (needs just few drops with a finger prick)
+Dry blood spot sample that's valid for 30 days (needs just few drops with a finger prick)

 Still wondering where to get tested for inhalants sensitivity from home?

-- Each test result from RxHomeTest.com includes a physician’s prescription and detailed review of the results.
+Each test result from RxHomeTest.com includes a physician’s prescription.

-- RxHomeTest.com processes your tests at the same world class CLIA-Certified labs that doctors use.
+RxHomeTest.com processes your tests at the same world class CLIA-Certified labs that other doctors use.

-- Our test kit needs just a few drops of blood using a finger prick instead of vials of blood–great for those afraid of drawing blood using needles.
+Our test kit needs just a few drops of blood using a finger prick lancet instead of vials of blood–convenient for those afraid of drawing blood using needles.